Search for heavy Majorana neutrinos in same-sign dilepton channels in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Event selection

 \subsubsection{Optimization of signal selection}

 After applying the selection criteria in Table~\ref{table:low_highmass}, the signal significance is optimized by combining several different variables using a modified Punzi figure of merit~\cite{punzi}.
-The Punzi figure of merit is defined as $\epsilon_{\mathrm{S}}/(a/2 + \delta B)$ where $a$ is the number of standard deviation, and is set equal to 2 to be consistent with the previous CMS analysis, $\epsilon_{\mathrm{S}}$ is the signal selection efficiency, and $\delta B$ is the uncertainty in the estimated background.
+The Punzi figure of merit is defined as $\epsilon_{\mathrm{S}}/(a/2 + \delta B)$ where $a$ is the number of standard deviations, and is set equal to 2 to be consistent with the previous CMS analysis, $\epsilon_{\mathrm{S}}$ is the signal selection efficiency, and $\delta B$ is the uncertainty in the estimated background.
 The signal regions are optimized separately for each mass hypothesis and for each of the three flavor channels.

 The variables used to optimize the signal selection, which are all optimized simultaneously, are: the transverse momentum of the leading lepton $\pt^{\ell_1}$, and of the trailing lepton $\pt^{\ell_2}$; the invariant mass of the two leptons and the selected jet(s) $m(\ell^{\pm} \ell^{\pm} \pwjet)$; the angular separation between the $\pwjet$ and the trailing lepton $\Delta R(\ell_{2}, \pwjet)$; minimum and maximum requirements on the invariant mass of the lepton (leading or trailing) and the selected jet(s) $m(\ell_{i} \pwjet)$, where $i$=1,2; and the invariant mass of the two leptons $m(\ell^{\pm} \ell^{\pm})$.
 We consider the variable $m(\ell_{i} \pwjet)$, as this should peak at \mN for the signal.
 Since it is not known which lepton comes from the \N decay, the event is accepted if either $m(\ell_{i} \pwjet)$ satisfies the requirements.
 The optimized window requirements for some SRs are enlarged to give complete coverage of the signal parameter space at negligible loss of sensitivity.
-The selection requirements for each mass hypothesis are summarized later in Section~\ref{sec:results}, in Tables~\ref{table:cutop_Low}--\ref{table:cutop_High_em} for both low- and high-mass SRs.
-The overall signal acceptance ranges between 0.10--0.27\% and 17--33\% for $\mN = 20$--1500\GeV, respectively.
-Here, the lower acceptance at low \mN is due to the selection requirements on the \pt of the leptons and jets in a signal with very soft jets and leptons.
-The overall signal acceptance includes trigger efficiency, geometrical acceptance, and efficiencies of all selection criteria.
+The selection requirements and signal acceptances for each mass hypothesis are summarized later in Section~\ref{sec:results}, in Tables~\ref{table:cutop_Low}--\ref{table:cutop_High_em}, for both low- and high-mass SRs.
+Here, the lower efficiency at low \mN is due to the selection requirements on the \pt of the leptons and jets in a signal with very soft jets and leptons.